slothoth/sql_checker/readme.md

 - VI port (ahhh)
 - Tabbed graphs, so you can see content in different criteria.
 - Node connections can only happen between valid connectors (PK-FK), node.add_accept_port_type
+## Known bugs
+- Some uncommonly used integers are viewed as Bools, like Ages.AgeTechBackgroundTextureOffsetX